Are you looking for the best OBD2 scanner for BMW? In this guide, we have reviewed some of the best OBD2 scanners for BMW.

 - Easy to use

-- Live sensor data from speed sensors, steering angle sensor, etc.
+- Live sensor data from speed sensors, steering angle sensors, etc.

 - BMW scanner under $100